Wednesday, June 27, 2012

 Every book in the series tells a discrete story.
 There are no cliff-hangers, but there are a bunch of character-centric multi-book arcs.
 Interestingly, the series could be read almost as a series of pairs, and the omnibus editions are mostly built around that notion, with the novellas from Borders of Infinity thrown in for good measure.
 Aside from attempting to read the second of a pair first, I suspect you could try to get into the series almost anywhere along the way.
 Before I go further, it might be useful to list out the series, publication dates, and omnibus editions:

 So the first thing to note is that Falling Free, while technically part of the series, is an extreme prequel and doesn't really involve any of the characters (it's set 200 years before the rest of the series).
 As such, it's almost completely independent of the rest of the series.
 I say "almost" because I've heard it would be good to catch up with this one before Diplomatic Immunity.
 Also, I neglected to mention a short story called "Dreamweaver's Dilemma" which is apparently also an extreme prequel that's not closely coupled with the rest of the series.
-Of course, I haven't read either of these, so I can't say for sure.
+Of course, I haven't read either of these, so I can't say for sure (Update: I've since read both, and they are indeed not closely coupled with the rest of the series, I would skip them and come back later).
 I do plan to catch up with them at some point, but the real meat of the Vorkosigan Saga starts with Shards of Honor.

 Shards of Honor is where I started the series, though it appears that many people bypass Shards of Honor and Barrayar, and start directly with The Warrior's Apprentice, which is when Miles first shows up (well, there is a short scene in Barrayar where you see him as a young child, but that's from his mother's perspective...)
 There are pros and cons to each approach.
 Starting with Shards of Honor and Barrayar gives you a lot of background on the universe and characters, while The Warrior's Apprentice will get you into the series quicker.
 Personally, I opted to start with the Cordelia books.
 I'm something of a completist, but it worked really well for me.
 The other option is to read the books in order of publication, which will have you ping-ponging from Cordelia stories to Miles stories and back again a few times, as well as being all over the internal chronology... but I'm sure it would work too.